Metro Railway Act, 2002: Sections

 Section 62 authorizes the MRA to, if it chooses, to remove any person from the metro if he is caught demonstrating against the metro within the metro premises.
 The passenger can be removed even if he has a ticket/pass.
 Pasting posters inside coaches etc. can attract a fine of ₹1,000 and/or 6 months imprisonment.
 Section 63 deals with rooftop travel.
 Any passenger doing so can be removed from the premises and also punished with a fine of ₹50 and/or one month imprisonment.
 Section 64 forbids the unlawful entry of persons into the metro premises or walking on the tracks illegally.
 Violation of the section is punishable by a fine of ₹500 and/or 6 months imprisonment.
 Section 67 allows for imprisonment of up to 4 years and a fine of ₹5,000 for any passenger obstructing the running of a train by squatting or picketing.
 Section 68 prescribes one year imprisonment and/or ₹1,000 fine for any passenger obstructing metro railway staff from discharging their duties.

 Section 73 forbids the sale of any kind of articles inside the Metro coach or premises, without permission from the MRA.
 Violation of this section is punishable by a ₹500 fine and a jail term of 6 months.
 Section 74 pertains to sabotage.
 It permits authorities to imprison a person for anything between 3 years and life.
 In case the sabotage results in death and severe destruction, the death penalty can be invoked as well.
 Section 82 grants any MRA official or a policeman of head constable's rank or any other person authorised by the MRA, such the Maharashtra State Security Corporation personnel deployed for station security, the power to arrest, even without warrant.
 Section 86 of the Act maintains that the central government from time to time can issue directions on "issues of policy" which would be binding on the MRA.
 Section 90 of the Act declares all employees of the MRA as public servants as defined by Section 21 of the Indian Penal Code (IPC).

 2009 amendment

 The Act was amended in 2009.
-The amendment bill titled The Metro Railways (Amendment) Bill, 2009 (Bill No. 64-C of 2009.
+The amendment bill titled The Metro Railways (Amendment) Bill, 2009 Bill No. 64-C of 2009.

+Metro Rail Policy 2017

+Metro Rail Policy 2017 lays down norms and guidelines for development of Metro Rail projects and conditions for approvals and aids to be provided by Union government for these projects.
+Metro rail projects will be approved and aided by Union government only if there is private participation and the projects ensures last-mile connectivity for commuters.